-While there may be a few exceptions, almost all New Trier students will take US History in their junior year.
-While only world history, US history and a semester of Civics are required to graduate, the minimum number of social studies courses posthigh school counseling recommends is three.
+While there may be a few exceptions, almost all sophomores will take US History in their junior year.
+While only world history, US history and a semester of Civics are required to graduate, the minimum number of social studies courses post high school counseling recommends is 3.
 There are some exceptions to this of course, but students who complete three years of social studies will leave the door open at most colleges.
-Similar to language, taking four will maximize the number of years in social studies, but will ultimately depend upon your personal interests, future college major, aptitudes and the other core academics you plan to take.
+Similar to language, taking 4 will maximize the number of years in social studies, but will ultimately depend upon your personal interests, future college major, aptitudes and the other core academics you plan to take.